Cocochdou/DevOps2024/READ_ME_TP1_DEVOPS.md

 5- We can see that the Sonar Cloud is working, as my report is here on sonar cloud.
 Tho I failed to pass the test to be a clean code.

+For the bonus, we splitted the main.yml in two parts, so it is doing the ttest-backend at first, and then build the images and push them if it's compiling everything.
+This is due to the on command of the two .yml files.